User5842/personal-website/guide/guide-2.md

 ![The famous just do it meme with Shia LaBeouf](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExY3hycXFjYmxqdDNsZXF1cjhhMmo0enkwaG1xNDFpbnJ1cmd4MTN0NiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/GcSqyYa2aF8dy/giphy.gif)

 This is the best part of the framework because it's where you implement whatever you came up with on your shortlist from step 2.
-It's what separates the ones who get promoted from those who don't.
+It separates the ones who get promoted from those who don't.

 ### Communicate to leadership

-It's time to take your list to your manager, present it to them, and let them know what your plan is.
+It's time to take your list to your manager, present it to them, and let them know your plan.
 Be clear in this step.
 Present a detailed timeline of your action plan and what success means in each area.

 > I want to change x, y, and z.

 > I want to improve x, y, z.

-> I think there is a way to improve on x, y, and z, and we can change them to a, b, and c.
+> There is a way to improve on x, y, and z; we can change them to a, b, and c.

 ### Don't stretch yourself thin.

-I am a firm believer in working smart and not hard(harder than you need to).
+I firmly believe in working intelligently and not being complex (more complicated than you need to be).
 If you find yourself stressing too much, missing out on sleep, or having your life affected by what you're attempting to do, take a step back and reassess your plan.

-Your life outside of work is just as important as your life inside of work, and without adequate rest and relaxation, you will not be able to perform at your best.
+Your life outside of work is just as important as your life inside of work, and without adequate rest, you will not be able to perform at your best.

 If you need help, ask the more senior folk how they would approach the problems and try to learn effective ways of breaking things down.